 One of the challenges of setting up a high availability environment for transfer servers is in making sure the servers involved have the same configurations.
-But if you're using JSCAPE MFT Server, there's an easy way.
-JSCAPE MFT Server's Failover module allow you to synchronize your servers either automatically or manually with a single click.
+But if you're using JSCAPE MFT Server, there are easy ways to do it.
+One option is to set up your MFT Server instances to use an external RDBMS as a shared global datastore.
+The second is to use the Failover module.
+In this post, we'll focus on the latter.
+MFT Server's Failover module will enable you to synchronize your servers either automatically or manually with a single click.

 Configuring Failover Settings on your JSCAPE MFT Server

 Let's say you have two JSCAPE managed file transfer servers and you want to achieve high availability file transfer services.
 The solution?
 Apply load balancing.